RikilG/Medical-Expert-System/diseases_info/bronchitis.md

 However, if you have repeated bouts of bronchitis, you may have chronic bronchitis, which requires medical attention.
 Chronic bronchitis is one of the conditions included in chronic obstructive pulmonary disease (COPD).

+**Symptoms**:
+- inflamation in wind pipe
+- thick mucus in cough, can be discoloured
+- often develops from other respiratory infections
+- often found in cases of smoking

 **Prevention**

 To reduce your risk of bronchitis, follow these tips: